-Dr. Amour urged audience members to not forget how hard school is for young people.
+Dr. Damour urged audience members to not forget how hard school is for young people.
 “It is back to back 50 minute meetings, over and over again, for 9 months straight.”
 She pointed out that often kids just want empathy after a long day.

-Throughout her talk, Dr. Amour stressed the importance of “letting students deal with the consequences of their actions.”
+Throughout her talk, Dr. Damour stressed the importance of “letting students deal with the consequences of their actions.”
 She explained three buckets, 1) things kids like, 2) things they can handle, 3) things they can’t handle.
 She then shared that young people mostly encounter numbers one or two and therefore don’t need parent intervention.

-In regards to the romantic world, Dr. Amour believes that partners should “enthusiastically agree to what they mutually enjoy as a couple.”
+In regards to the romantic world, Dr. Damour believes that partners should “enthusiastically agree to what they mutually enjoy as a couple.”
 She pointed out that in the United States amorous encounters often just happen without a couple figuring out what each person really wants.

 “You can’t answer a question that hasn’t been asked.
 Your daughter doesn’t want unsolicited advice.”